PuZZleDucK/Trial-Ticket/README.md

 - GraphQL "interface"
 - Rails commands fail... no more mac :D
 - Removed spring due to bug with bundler: https://github.com/bundler/bundler/issues/4165

+# Brief
+From a blank repo implement a Rails graphQL API with a single model "Product" that has a "title" and "price" attribuite.

+Should be able to queary with Chrome-i-QL with endpoint "http://localhost:3000/graphql" and beloow query to get all product data: query products {
+  products {
+    title
+    price
+  }
+}

+# Pointers
+- No UI
+- Bonus: Rspec tests on model or endpoint
+- Bonus: Base Product and subclass "store_product" with timestamp attribute "expiry_date"
+- Documentation for Ruby library
+- Push code